Public & Digital history

 In 2012, the Consulate-General of Portugal in Toronto invited the PCHP to curate a photo exhibition on the occasion of the 60th anniversary of Portuguese mass migration to Canada.
 We were given financial and logistic support from the Secretary of State of Portuguese Communities, the Camões Institute, and various community organizations in the city.
 The exhibit was held at City Hall on May 13, 2013, to a crowd of about 150 people, among which were numerous Canadian and Portuguese dignitaries, including some of the surviving members of the 1953 migrant cohort.
 This traveling exhibit has since been on display in multiple other venues and events, including the Dundas West Festival; Archbishop Romero Secondary School; Almada Negreiros Gallery, Consulate General of Portugal in Toronto; Azorean House of Ontario; IC Savings – Little Portugal; Scott Library, York University; Victoria College, University of Toronto; and Museum Strathroy-Caradoc.
 When not on the road, this exhibition is on permanent display at the Gallery of the Portuguese Pioneers.

-In 2016, I completed a digital companion for this exhibition with the help of two students from Prof. Jennifer Bonnell’s HIST4840 Public History course.
+In 2016, I completed a digital companion for this exhibition with the help of two public history students from York University.
 You can access this interactive multimedia feature here.

 Walking tour Portuguese Toronto: Early Decades